xBFreEnergy/xBFreEnergy.github.io/docs/help/private_policy.md

 # Private Policy

-Effective date: May 13, 2021
+Effective date: May 1, 2023

-Welcome to **xBFreE** Documentation.
+Welcome to **xBFreE** Project.
 We believe in protecting the privacy of our users, and readers.

 ## The short version
 We use Google Analytics as a third party tracking service.
 We only collect the usage data (may include information